top of page

 I remember being surprised that he didn’t travel with more detail around him.
 There were two jeeps – his and a jeep behind his that had a driver and two machine-gunners.
 Patton never realized the risk or the danger he was in, and if he did, he never showed it to anyone.
 He wanted to be seen as ‘one of the guys’ but he also wanted to be seen as ‘’the leader of one of the guys.’’
 It seemed that Patton lived by no law other than his own.

-‘’Hand me the canteen,’’ Patton demanded of his driver.
-The driver reached for one, and Patton barked, ‘’No, not that one, THAT one.’’
-The driver reached around his seat and pulled a canteen out, and Patton took a swig. ‘’Ahhh, a good shot of whiskey keeps a man’s temper down.’’
+"Hand me the canteen,’’ Patton demanded of his driver.
+The driver reached for one, and Patton barked,"No, not that one, the OTHER one.’’
+The driver dug under the seat, pulling out a few papers and other discarded items, and pulled what he called, "a magic canteen", from the floors well worn interior.
+Patton's grip around the lid of the canteen was so tight that I could see the veins in his hands bulging.
+He finally worked it enough to get it open and then he took a swig.
+"Ahhh, a good shot of whiskey keeps a man’s temper down.’’
 While I would have loved to drink with the General, I didn’t offer.
-I nodded and waited and wondered how good whiskey could be if it in a canteen.
+I nodded, then waited and wondered how good whiskey could be if it has been under the seat, covered with garbage, and in the elements.
+But for the moment, Patton and that canteen were the best of friends!
+Know what I mean?

 Captain Thomas was unconcerned with rank.
 ‘Sir, it will take some time.
 Believe me, we know what we are doing.
 It seems as if I have paved almost the entire state of Georgia, it will be ready when I say it is ready.
 We're paving landing strips, too. ’’